tiepdotme/team3128.github.io/members/index.md

 After that, the only thing left to do is to show up!
 You can also check out our [calendar](/members/calendar/) and [blog updates](/blog/) to find out about all the things happening in robotics.
 You can also [email our leaders](/contact/) to ask any questions you may have.

 Also, don't forget to follow us on [Instagram](https://www.instagram.com/stories/3128aluminarwhals/?hl=en), [Facebook](https://www.facebook.com/aluminumnarwhals), and [Twitter](https://twitter.com/FRCTeam3128)!

+### Finding the Workshop
+Our Workshop is located right under the Learning Commons.
+[You can see where our workshop is on this map](https://drive.google.com/file/d/1nmsMCm0ZSwcSjjCppgf_gx3leKmMs5WY/view?usp=sharing).
+There are two ways to get to our workshop:
+1. **From the school.** Take the stairs between the B building and the Learning Commons towards the Admin Parking Lot.
+Our workshop is just past the Nest on the right side of the gate.
+2. **From the Admin Parking Lot** Our workshop can be accessed by enterring the large concrete sidewalk just right of the Administration building.

 ## Growing Your Skills